uhub/awesome-c/README.md

 * [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is an open source real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems.
 * [probablycorey/wax](https://github.com/probablycorey/wax) - Wax is a framework that lets you write native iPhone apps in Lua.
 * [mozilla/mozjpeg](https://github.com/mozilla/mozjpeg) - Improved JPEG encoder.
-* [jorisvink/kore](https://github.com/jorisvink/kore) - An easy to use, scalable and secure web application framework for writing web APIs in C.
-* [laruence/yaf](https://github.com/laruence/yaf) - A fast php framework written in c, built in php-ext
 * [cloudius-systems/osv](https://github.com/cloudius-systems/osv) - OSv, a new operating system for the cloud.
 * [buaazp/zimg](https://github.com/buaazp/zimg) - A lightweight and high performance image storage and processing system.
 * [nginx/nginx-releases](https://github.com/nginx/nginx-releases) - * NOTE: This repository has been retired *.
 Complete (unofficial) history of nginx releases.
 Please note that this repository is unofficial and pull requests have no chance of being merged.
 The proper way to submit changes to nginx is via the nginx development mailing list, see http://nginx.org/en/docs/contributing_changes.html.